chtoucas/Abc/README.md

 - Target .NET Standard 2.1 too to be able to distribute a version with nullable annotations?
-- Tests & code coverage.
+- Tests & code coverage (OpenCover or Coverlet).
 - XML comments with complete examples.
 - NuGet package.
 - Perf tool.